TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ./build.sh -UCKAu
 ```

-You can also provide the argument `o` to build the OTA package and configure the build number with the argument `n`.
+You can also provide the argument `o` to build the OTA package or configure the build number with the argument `n`.
 If the argument `p` is provided, the build result will be moved to the directory IMAGE.
 ```bash
 ./build.sh -UCKAoup -n X.Y.Z
 ```